jakebullet70/OpenSCadCustomizer/README.md

 1. Download the latest release zip file.
 2. Unzip to whatever folder you want.
 3. Run the EXE and click the Setup button to setup paths.
-4. One your model is generated and in your slicer if needed do a 'split parts'
+4. Once your model is generated and in your slicer, if needed, do a 'split parts'

   ![image](https://github.com/jakebullet70/OpenSCadCustomizer/assets/14124210/364b93e1-da14-4c15-9735-b7caf82b0bf5)